← Back to Home

 screenControl – Remote Control & Automate Your Kindle

-screenControl is a utility script for jailbroken Kindles that lets you view and interact with your Kindle’s screen remotely, straight from your web browser.
-Originally discovered in a leaked developer firmware and adapted for community use, screenControl lets you automate Kindle actions and control your e-reader from any computer on your local network.
+screenControl lets you view and interact with your Kindle’s screen remotely, straight from your web browser.
+Adapted from a leaked developer firmware and improved for the Kindle modding community, screenControl enables wireless automation, remote control, and seamless interaction with your e-reader from any computer on your local network.

 What Does screenControl Do?